Rick Ardon: Media career

 Ardon began his media career at the State's daily paper, The West Australian, where he was Cadet Journalist of the Year in 1977.
 In 1978 he made the move to electronic broadcasting, joining television station TVW-7 as a news journalist.
 By the end of the year he was also acting as relief newsreader and was rapidly promoted from the minor weekend bulletins to a regular weeknight news presenter role with Susannah Carr in 1985.
 Under their guard, the Seven Nightly News rose to the top of the ratings in Perth, where it remains as of today.

+On 10 January 2026, it was announced that Ardon and Susannah Carr would transition to presenting 7NEWS Perth from Thursday to Saturday, with Tim McMillan and Angela Tsun presenting from Sunday to Wednesday.

 His time as a journalist at the Seven Network has seen him cover a number of significant stories, from the Gulf War of 1990–91 to the Bali Bombings of 2005 and the subsequent Amrozi bin Nurhasyim trial.

 Other overseas assignments include the Monaco Grand Prix and the Cannes Film Festival.
 During the Sydney Olympics in 2000 Ardon presented the news to Western Australians from the Olympic Stadium.
 His on-screen work has been rewarded with 10 Logie Awards as Western Australia's Most Popular TV Personality.
 In addition to his news-presenting role he has also written/produced three documentaries for the station.